This guide covers advanced configuration techniques for consultants who want to squeeze the best performance out of StoreTalk’s AI staff.

 Do: Address the customer by their first name if you know it.

-Hard business rules:
+Set hard business rules:

 Don't: Offer any discount not listed in the knowledge base.